Skip to main content

 While it’s not possible to predict exactly when a generic Mounjaro will be available, it’s safe to say that it will take several more years.

+Although there are no generic versions of Mounjaro, compounded tirzepatide is often suggested as an alternative.
 Compounded tirzepatide is a custom-mixed version of Mounjaro’s active ingredient.
 As a brand-name drug, Mounjaro can cost more than $1,400 per month without insurance.
-Compounded tirzepatide may be available at a lower price, but insurance companies will not cover it because compounded tirzepatide products are not FDA approved.
+Compounded tirzepatide may be available at a lower price, but insurance companies generally don’t cover it since it’s not FDA-approved.

 “A lot of people assume compounded tirzepatide is just a cheaper, generic version of Mounjaro.
 It’s not,” emphasizes Bruno.